bach-tran-batch-1006/visualization-tool-documentation/README.md

 - Logback

 ## Features
-- Displays Curriculum in orgonized tabs
+- Displays Curriculum in organized tabs
 - Skills highlight if they were added to a certain curriculum
+- Allows for easy additions, deletion, and updates to all of the data

 # Front End Application